open-contracting/sample-data/blank-template/README.md

 [,\n ]*"[a-zA-Z]+": "deprecated"
 ```

-Change into this repository's directory, and indent the files with two spaces:
+Change to this repository's directory, and indent the files with two spaces:

 ```shell
 pip install ocdskit